 The history of Dubrovnik is remarkable.
 An independent, merchant republic for 700 years.
 Originally called Ragusa, the city was found in the 7th century as a refuge for coastal residents fleeing the advancing barbarians.
 The city was protected by defensive walls.

-Although Dubrovnik has much to offer in terms of historical sightseeing, he can also attract you with his vibe, narrow streets, and sunny squares.
+When you travel to Croatia, Dubrovnik is a must place to visit.
+Although Dubrovnik has much to offer in terms of historical sightseeing, the town can also attract you with his vibe, narrow streets, and sunny squares.
 Except for the churches and museums, you can also enjoy the restaurants, cafes, and etc. In July and August, the city is hosting the Dubrovnik Summer Festival which includes concerts, ballet, and opera.
+In winter, Dubrovnik is one of the best places to spend Christmas in Europe.

-Beautiful buildings, marble streets and wonderful atmosphere.
+Beautiful buildings, marble streets, and a wonderful atmosphere.
 Walking the narrow streets is absolutely pleasant.

 The whole city is surrounded by walls that served as protection from attack by sea.
 They extend for 2 km and in some places they reach 25 meters in width.